Dialectal Coverage And Generalization in Arabic Speech Recognition: Joint Models Dialect ID

 \section{Joint Models \& Dialect ID}

-We assess the relative effectiveness of individual dialectal fine-tuning compared with joint dialect fine-tuning.
-To that end, we joined multiple dialectal train sets as shown in Table \ref{tab:joint_dialect_training_stata}.
+So far, models were first fine-tuned on MSA, followed by additional fine-tuning on each target dialect.
+This results in a separate model per dialect, which incurs memory costs and may have practical limitations as it requires advance knowledge of the dialect ID for deploying the correct model.

-From MASC, we excluded ALG, YEM, SUD for zero-shot evaluation.
-The resulting joint corpus consists of 12 dialects including MSA, with approximately 1,501 training hours in total.
-We train a single joint model using this data.
+In this section, we assess the relative effectiveness of individual dialectal fine-tuning compared with joint dialect fine-tuning, where we train a single model for all dialects.
+To that end, we joined multiple dialectal train sets from MASC, as shown in Table \ref{tab:joint_dialect_training_stata}.
+We excluded ALG, YEM, SUD for zero-shot evaluation.
+The resulting joint corpus consists of 12 dialects including MSA, with approximately 1,501 hours in total.
+We fine-tuned a single joint model using this data.